openrocket/openrocket/docs/source/dev_guide/landing_dispersion_analysis.rst

 spread.
 A ``SwingWorker`` runs the trajectories off the event-dispatch thread and supports cancellation.

+The most recent completed result is cached in memory for each simulation.
+When the setup dialog is reopened, it restores that result's run count, seed, distributions, and spreads and offers **Plot cached analysis**.
+The action is hidden as soon as those settings differ.
+A cache entry is discarded when the rocket, active flight configuration, simulation options, or simulation-extension configuration no longer matches the inputs used for the analysis.
+Weak simulation references allow cached results to expire with closed documents.

 The results dialog switches among all landing bodies and provides:

 * a pad-relative east/north scatter plot with nominal and sample-mean markers;